 Charting the Course to a Healthier Force: Military Health Promotion Program Basics

-Charting the Course to a Healthier Force: Military Health Promotion Program Basics is an Army Health Promotion Course designed to provide practical training in health promotion program development, implementation and evaluation at the installation level to facilitate behavioral and environmental changes that are conducive to the health and well-being of the military community.
+Charting the Course to a Healthier Force: Military Health Promotion Program Basics is an Army Health Promotion Course designed to provide practical training in health promotion program development, implementation and evaluation at the installation level to facilitate behavioral and environmental changes to improve the health and well-being of the military community.

 Charting the Course to a Healthier Force follows the health promotion program framework specified in AR 600-63.
 Content includes: health promotion program planning, goal setting, implementation, use of a business plan and communication tools, and evaluation.
 Attendees will gain knowledge and skills through lecture, discussion, and practical exercises.
 The course will be conducted in three phases: